 Do not overcook potatoes.
 Fire could result.
-At the end of the recommended cooking time they should be slightly firm.

-Wrap in foil and set aside for 5 minutes.
+At the end of the recommended cooking time potatoes should be slightly firm because they will continue cooking during standing time.
+After microwaving, wrap potatoes in foil and set aside for 5 minutes.
 They will finish cooking while standing.